AnyLog-co/documentation/using grafana.md

 </pre>

 ### Executing a 'range' query
 Depending on the number of data points, divide the time range into intervals and return the difference between the Max value and the Min value in each interval.
+In the example below, the intervals are determined by the user to be one day intervals.
 <pre>
 {
-"sql" : "select increments(), max(timestamp), range(value) from ping_sensor",
+"sql" : "select increments('day', 1, timestamp), max(timestamp), range(value) from ping_sensor",
 "time_column" : "timestamp",
 "value_column" : "value"
 }